-If you’re considering using synthetic pheromones, you should explore ways that you can increase your natural pheromone production and retention, as your natural pheromones can play an important role in augmenting the effects of any synthetic pheromones you may use.
+If you’re considering using synthetic pheromones, read this Updated January 2023 article so you can increase your natural pheromone production and retention.
+Your natural pheromones can play an important role in augmenting the effects of any synthetic pheromones you may use.
 Here’s what you need to know about how a variety of habits can affect your pheromone levels.

 Exercising Produces Pheromones

 Exercising has a ton of benefits, one of them being increased testosterone levels, which are linked to increased production of pheromones.
 Your pheromones get an extra production boost when you perform weight-lifting exercises that work the large muscle groups.

 Aside from this, exercising also helps you sweat, which spreads the natural chemicals over your body.
 When you shower, the newly created chemicals are washed away from your skin.

 Steam helps you in a number of ways.
 Aside from helping you sweat, which spreads pheromones all over your body, it also helps pheromones emerge.
 The steam will help clean and expand your pores, making it easier for these chemicals to come out on the skin.
 If you’ve just done an hour-long weight routine, consider jumping in the sauna to help your body absorb pheromones.
 As it was the case in the previous example, showering will wash away the newly formed pheromones, thus counteracting the effect of the sauna.

 Don’t Stop Showering!

 By no means is it suggested that you should just stop cleaning yourself out of fear of eliminating your natural pheromones.
 However, you should consider showering as little as possible, while still keeping proper hygiene.